ratandeepbansal/doc-prescription/README.md

    NEXT_PUBLIC_OPENAI_API_KEY=sk-your-api-key-here
    ```

+   ⚠️ **Important**:
-   ⚠️ **Important**: The MVP uses client-side API calls for simplicity.
-For production, implement a backend proxy to keep your API key secure.
+   - The app uses client-side API calls for simplicity.
+For production, implement a backend relay server.
+   - Requires HTTPS for microphone access (localhost works in dev)
+   - Your API key must have access to the Realtime API (currently in beta)

 4. **Run the development server**
    ```bash